Things to Do on Solomons Island

 The museum includes a discovery room with a “please touch” policy for children.
 A favorite attraction at the museum is a pair of river otters named Bubble and Squeak who live in a 9,000 gallon tank.

-The Calvert Marine Museum also hosts concerts on their campus at the PNC Waterside Pavilion
+The Calvert Marine Museum also hosts concerts on their campus at the Waterside Pavilion

 If you would like to get out on the water, board the Wm.
 B. Tennison for a leisurely one hour cruise around Solomons harbor and the Patuxent River.
 The Wm.
 B. Tennison, constructed in 1899, is the oldest Coast Guard licensed passenger carrying vessel on the Chesapeake Bay.
 The Tennison is a “bugeye” constructed from nine logs.
 Originally powered by sail, she was converted to power around 1907 and became an oyster buyboat, purchasing oysters from work boats.
 In 2014, the museum added an authentic Chesapeake Bay skipjack to their cruising fleet.
 Public sails aboard the Skipjack Dee of St. Mary’s are available on select dates for the summer.
 See cruise information for the Wm.
 B. Tennison and the Dee of St. Mary’s.

-You will sail the Solomons inner harbor, see Solomons Island and the Chesapeake Biological Laboratory, cruise past the U.S. Naval Recreation Center at Point Patience and pass under the Governor Thomas Johnson Bridge.
+On these cruises, you will sail the Solomons inner harbor, see Solomons Island and the Chesapeake Biological Laboratory, cruise past the U.S. Naval Recreation Center at Point Patience and pass under the Governor Thomas Johnson Bridge.
 Cruises depart from the Calvert Marine Museum dock.
 All cruises are weather permitting.
-Space available on a first-come, first-served basis.
-Maximum capacity is 47.
 Visit the Marine Museum’s website to check on cruises dates and times.

 Annmarie Garden Sculpture Park & Arts Center is a thirty acre park located on the shores of the St. John Creek.
 The Garden features a shady walking path, an Arts Building, and a Studio School, as well as exhibits, daily activities, programs, events, and classes.